 But what are Yahuweh’s judgments?
 When two different Hebrew words are translated into one and the same English word, the meaning is not obvious.
 Lets see what the Hebrew words tell us about Yahuweh’s judgments.

-In the above passages, we see Yahuweh’s ‘judgments’<08201> will come to those who scorn His ‘judgment’<04941>.
+In the above passages, we see Yahuweh’s ‘judgments’ will come to those who scorn His ‘judgment’.
 Let us then look at the two different Hebrew words, where we can see the difference between the two.

-First, we are told that ‘judgments’ <08201> are prepared for scorners.
-This is the Hebrew word shephet, Strong’s number <08201>, meaning “judgment; an act of judgment.”
-This word comes from the root verb shaphat meaning “to judge, to vindicate, bring judgment, avenge, condemn, punish.”
+First, we are told that ‘judgments’ are prepared for scorners.
+This is the Hebrew word shephet, Strong’s number 08201 meaning “judgment; an act of judgment.”
+This word comes from the root verb shaphat, Strong’s number 08199 meaning “to judge, to vindicate, bring judgment, avenge, condemn, punish.”

-Next, we are told that an ungodly witness scorneth ‘judgment’ <04941>.
-The word used here is the Hebrew word mishpat, Strong’s number <04941>, meaning “ordinances, lawful manner, upright customs, Right-rulings; right, proper, fitting, fashion or plan” established by Yahuweh, in accordance with which man shall live.
+Next, we are told that an ungodly witness scorneth ‘judgment.’
+The word used here is the Hebrew word mishpat, Strong’s number 04941 meaning “ordinances, lawful manner, upright customs, Right-rulings; right, proper, fitting, fashion or plan” established by Yahuweh, in accordance with which man shall live.
+Here are a few passages that call upon Believers to keep Father’s judgments:

-This Hebrew word ‘mishpat’ also comes from the root verb ‘shaphat,’ and reveals the right manner of life that has been appointed and ordained by Yahuweh, through His Word (the Judge) spoken by Yahushua (John 12:48).
+The Hebrew word ‘mishpat’ comes from the root verb ‘shaphat,’ and reveals the right manner of life that has been appointed and ordained by Yahuweh, through His Word [the Judge] spoken by Yahushua (John 12:48).

 It is interesting to note this Hebrew word mishpat has a corresponding Greek word having the same meaning.
 The Hebrew word meaning “ordinances, lawful manner, upright customs, Right-rulings, right, proper, fitting, fashion or plan” established by Yahuweh, corresponds to the meaning of the Greek word for ‘ordinance’ as used in Rom 13:2:

-From this we can see in the clear wording in Rom 13:2 above, as well as in context, that this refers to the ‘ordinance of God,’ that is, ordinances prescribed and appointed by Yahuweh, of which Paul gives hint, in his use of the word <3862> as seen in (1Cor 11:2, Gal 1:14, 2Thess 2:15, and 2Thess 3:6).
+From this we can see in the clear wording in Rom 13:2 above, as well as in context, that this refers to the ‘ordinance of God,’ that is, the entire body of ordinances prescribed and appointed by Yahuweh, of which Paul gives hint, in his use of the word as seen in (1Cor 11:2, Gal 1:14, 2Thess 2:15, and 2Thess 3:6).

 In all these passages, the apostle Paul exhorts us to continue to embrace, and to walk in, the traditions—the ordinances of Scripture, as passed on to them by Yahushua and all His disciples.